microsoft/TypeScript-wiki/API-Breaking-Changes.md

 - The deprecated internal method `LanguageService#getSourceFile` has been removed.
 See #24540.
 - The deprecated function `TypeChecker#getSymbolDisplayBuilder` and associated interfaces have been removed.
 See [#25331](https://github.com/Microsoft/TypeScript/pull/25331).
 The emitter and node builder should be used instead.
+- The deprecated functions `escapeIdentifier` and `unescapeIdentifier` have been removed.
+Due to changing how the identifier name API worked in general, they have been identity functions for a few releases, so if you need your code to behave the same way, simply removing the calls should be sufficient.
+Alternatively, the typesafe `escapeLeadingUnderscores` and `unescapeLeadingUnderscores` should be used if the types indicate they are required (as they are used to convert to or from branded `__String` and `string` types).

 # TypeScript 2.8
 - `getJsxIntrinsicTagNames` has been removed and replaced with `getJsxIntrinsicTagNamesAt`, which requires a node to use as the location to look up the valid intrinsic names at (to handle locally-scoped JSX namespaces).